James Grazioplene: Child molestation conviction

 Grazioplene's daughter, Jennifer Elmore, first reported to Army officials in 2015 that her father had repeatedly molested and raped her throughout her childhood.
 The military launched an investigation and found enough evidence to move toward a trial in 2017.
 Grazioplene was indicted by a grand jury in Prince William County on three counts of rape, incest, and indecent liberties following a four-month investigation.
 Jennifer Elmore's mother and the retired major general's wife, Ann Marie Grazioplene's letters to a relative detailing how she had found her husband preparing to sexually molest her daughter were used by the prosecution as evidence of the crimes.
 Two weeks before the trial was set to begin a top military appeals court found a five-year statute of limitations existed for sexual assault in the military if the assault occurred before 2006.
 The Supreme Court has accepted a Justice Department appeal to review that decision.
 On July 8, 2020, Grazioplene pleaded guilty to one charge of aggravated sexual battery in exchange for 20 years of probation.
 As part of the plea deal, he was also released from prison after being incarcerated for 18 months.
 James and Ann Marie Grazioplene remain married.

-In June 2021, Secretary of Defense Lloyd Austin determined that the last rank Grazioplene satisfactorily served in was second lieutenant.
+In June 2021, under the provisions allowed for in 10 U.S. Code § 1370, Secretary of Defense Lloyd Austin determined that the last rank Grazioplene satisfactorily served in was second lieutenant.
 He then demoted Grazioplene to that rank, reducing his retirement pay.